 During the night I might wake up swallowing or coughing a bit trying to regulate the moisture in my mouth and throat.

 I stopped doing this as soon as I learned to wear the right kind of tape properly.
 There are many copy-cat mouth tapes sold but Somnifix is the best.
 I started with 3M Micropore but it can be a little harsh on the face.
 And it does not have the tiny “moisture vents” Somnifix has.

 Here’s a picture of Somnifix.
 You can’t see all the features in this image though.
-Finish this article then read more on their website .
+Finish this article then order and read more on their website .

 Stop the Snore!